Veterinary Scholar Summer Research Program

 At the end of the summer quarter, trainees and participating faculty will meet for a one day retreat.
 All trainees will present work completed or in progress in their laboratories, by oral five minute power point presentations.
 External speakers will be invited to make research or workshop presentations in experimental methodology.
 Ample time will be allowed for informal discussion.
 The aim of this retreat is three-fold: first, to expose all trainees to state-of-the-art research in areas relevant to the Training Program; second, to provide an atmosphere of cohesiveness and camaraderie among the trainees and faculty; and third, to provide trainees with exposure to the full breadth of research opportunities available under the auspices of the Training Program.

 There are up to two positions available to external (non-Ohio State) veterinary students in the program thru Merial funding.
-External applicants should contact Dr. Oglesbee or Ms. Morscher with their intention to apply to the program so that any help needed can be provided.
+External applicants should contact Dr. Oglesbee or Ms. Grozdic with their intention to apply to the program so that any help needed can be provided.
 External applicants should follow the same guidelines as internal applicants.

-Important 2024 Deadlines
+Important 2025 Deadlines

-• December 11, 2023: Applications Due to be considered for Morris Animal Foundation Funding
+• December 4, 2024: Applications Due to be considered for Morris Animal Foundation Funding

-• May 13-August 12, 2024: Summer Research Program
+• May 12-August 11, 2025: Summer Research Program

-• August 12, 2024: Research Retreat and Presentations
+• August 11, 2025: Research Retreat and Presentations

 Application and Selection Process